 For more information about the possible side effects of Amorolfine, visit our about Amorolfine page.

 Reading the following warnings carefully will help to ensure you are selecting an appropriate product.

-Please read all packaging and the Product Information Leaflet before taking any new medicine and inform your doctor of medicines you are taking or intend to take.
+Please read all packaging and the Patient Information Leaflet before taking any new medicine and inform your doctor of medicines you are taking or intend to take.

 Amorolfine nail lacquer is a topical application used to treat fungal nail infections (onychomycosis).
 The solution works by killing the fungi that cause fungal nail infection.
 Amorolfine can be applied to both finger and toenails.

 Yes – Amorolfine medicated nail paint treats fungal nail infections like onychomycosis by stopping the growth of the fungi responsible for the infection allowing the infection to grow out with the nail.
 It can be applied to both finger and toenails.

 Amorolfine should be applied directly to the infected nail(s) once or twice a week, or as otherwise directed by your doctor.

 The solution can be applied anywhere on an infected nail, so long as the infection has not spread to the lunula, which is the white area at the base of the nail.

 One 5ml bottle contains enough solution for 150 applications.
 Because amorolfine only needs to be applied 1-2 times a week, one 5ml bottle should last the full duration of treatment.
 This is assuming you are treating 1-2 nails for up to 12 months.

 Treatment should be continued until the affected nail(s) are completely free of infection.
 On average, fingers nails require up to 6 months of treatment, whilst toenails can take between 9 and 12 months.